Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-10-16-mayday-mayday-the-monkeys-have-destroyed-the-lab.md

 ---
 layout: post
-title: 'Mayday!
+title: "Mayday!
 Mayday!
-The Monkeys Have Destroyed The Lab!'
+The Monkeys Have Destroyed The Lab!"
 date: 16-Oct-2013
 categories: tbd
 ---